Doomshade/custom_drone/README.md

 ```

 This script uses default port `COM3` and board `arduino:avr:uno`.
-To configure this simply modify the following variables in the script:
+To configure this simply modify the following variables in the `run.bat` script:

 ```
 REM Set variables for the sketch and port